-"Capital Mobility and Taxation in Non-OECD Countries: Evidence from China." with Florian Hollenbach (under review)
+Chen, Ling and Florian Hollenbach.
+"Capital Mobility and Taxation in Non-OECD Countries: Evidence from China."
+(R&R, International Studies Quarterly) ssrn

-"How Institutions Bounce Back: Untangling Difficult Reforms in China's State Sector." (working paper)
+Chen, Ling.
+"How Institutions Bounce Back: Untangling Difficult Reforms in China's State-Owned Sector." (working paper)

 "How this Trade War Could Backfire — in China’s Favor."
 The Washington Post, June 25 (2018) (Link)